Tonkatsu Recipe, Japanese Pork Cutlet RecipeKatachiware Japanese Style Tableware

 - Remove the Tonkatsu piece from oil holding it vertically as you do, so that excess oil drips down.
 Let it rest atop a wire rack or a paper towel for about 3 to 4 minutes.
 The heat on the exterior causes the meat to be cooked slowly from inside.
 Till then, clean the oil of any fried crumb remnants.

 - Heat oil again in the wok to the required temperature and repeat the frying process with the rested Tonkatsu piece.
 Drain off excess oil by placing it on a wire rack for a couple of minutes.

 Cut the Tonkatsu by pushing the knife straight through the piece and serve it hot with Tonkatsu sauce on a bowl of steamed rice and pieces of shredded cabbage.

-- Use moistened panko: This can be done by spraying a little bit of water to the panko before using it
+- Use moistened panko: This can be done by spraying a little bit of water on the panko before using it

-- Skill lies in pounding: Enhance the texture of the meat by pounding it well and ensure that it becomes very tender.
+- The skill lies in pounding: Enhance the texture of the meat by pounding it well and ensure that it becomes very tender.
 This can be best achieved by using a meat pounder or even the back of a sturdy knife.

 - Fry the pork twice: Deep frying the Tonkatsu twice with a rest period in between lends it the extra crispiness.

 On a Concluding Note